 In 2017, Cristian was elected Program chair (2019) and Section chair (2020) of the Information Technology and Politics section of the American Political Science Association.
 He previously served in leading administrative roles at Royal Holloway, University of London, the University of Bologna, and New York University in Florence.
 Cristian has been a visiting scholar at the University of Oxford, Columbia University, the Massachusetts Institute of Technology, and American University.
 He also maintains an unpaid affiliation with the University of Bologna.

 Cristian has worked in advisory and training capacities with political institutions, political parties, campaign organizations, trade unions, business organizations, civil society groups, and think tanks.
 Since 2015, he has served as analyst for Freedom House’s Freedom of the Press annual reports.
 He has been interviewed by The New York Times and The Wall Street Journal and by French, Italian, Spanish, and Swiss media.
 He has authored articles for the Washington Post.

-Cristian has overseen three PhD completions and is interested in supervising doctoral research in a wide range of topics in political communication, based on a variety of methodological approaches and disciplinary backgrounds.
+Cristian is interested in supervising doctoral research in a wide range of topics in political communication, based on a variety of methodological approaches and disciplinary backgrounds.

 - Amber Macintyre: “Surveilling the Surveillants: Organizational Practices, Democratic Debate, and the Ethical Challenges of the Political Monitoring of Citizens.”